 - Flooding and landslides in the Americas

 - Drought in Southeast Asia and Australia

 In the continental United States specifically, wetter-than-normal conditions can be expected in the southern half of the US, whereas drier-than-average conditions can be expected in parts of the Pacific Northwest, the northern Rockies, and parts of the Great Lakes and Ohio Valley, according to NOAA.
 Temperatures for most of the West and the northern half of the US will be above average; however, the Southern Plains and the Southeast can expect below average temperatures.

 For businesses, this means planning for unexpected or atypical conditions for your region and your supply chain.
 For instance, in areas accustomed to having snow, this season may bring warmer weather that causes heavy flooding.
 Flooding could halt or delay operations for you and your suppliers, which could drastically reduce customer sentiment and satisfaction.
 Recognizing this risk early can help you identify essential employees and other critical inputs required to maintain business operations despite unseasonable weather patterns.

 The following list is a general idea of what steps you should be taking to ensure your employees are prepared for extreme weather conditions this upcoming winter season, though your preparation largely depends on where your buildings are located.
 Companies who have locations in the southeastern US, for example, need to prepare for colder, wetter conditions this winter.
 If those locations do not have a winter weather plan in place, now is the time to walk through a tabletop exercise with the rest of leadership to devise a strategy.
 If you would like assistance with crafting this plan, contact us today.

-- Identify likely risks to each of your locations (mudslides in California, snow and ice in New York, etc.).
+- Identify likely risks to each of your locations (removing tree branches that could hit your business in high winds, getting sandbags for flooding, etc.).